 Force Feeding: Bossun has been forced to drink a bottle of Cola in one go twice.

 Forgotten First Meeting: Bossun and Tsubaki met a few years ago in their birthday after Bossun defended Tsubaki from some bullies.
-Due to Tsubaki looking different back then and Tsubaki not wearing his glasses, they haven't recognized each other.
+Due to Tsubaki looking different back then and ALSO him not wearing his glasses, they shouldn't have recognized each other.
 Or at least it looks like that.
 This repeats again when both of them are in their first year of high school, now from Tsubaki's side when he heard that "someone"'s birthday was the same as him.

 From the looks of it, Bossun doesn't seem to remember that he met Switch once (before all the whole situation that indulged him to become a hikikomori), either.